pkazsully/TGM-vs-overlay/README.md

 ## How to use

-After installing dependencies with requirements.txt, run server.py.
+After cloning/dl-ing and installing dependencies with requirements.txt, run server.py.
 You can check if it is working correctly by opening `http://127.0.0.1:{port}/` (default port is 5000) in a browser if you'd like.

 Next in obs, make a browser source with the same url (`http://127.0.0.1:{port}/`).
 Set the width and height to whatever reasonable 16:9 resolution you want, and leave on the custom css that enables transparency.